testcontainers/testcontainers-site/README.md

     Run `sh dev.sh` from the project root folder.

-    The guides and modules are maintined in seperate repositories.
+    The guides and modules are maintained in separate repositories.
 If you want to preview the site with that content during development this script will clone and process it.

 2. **Run the local server**